liferay/liferay-frontend-projects/packages/liferay-js-insights/README.md

   --airtableApiKey    [optional: airtable API KEY] --airtableBaseKey   [optional: airtable base]
   --help
-  --json              [optional: dumps the analysis as a json file] --output            [optional: output name for the reporter]
+  --insights          [optional: comma-separated list of insights to run] --json              [optional: dumps the analysis as a json file] --output            [optional: output name for the reporter]
 ```